-It is advisable to keep records of both income and deductions relating to your share investment for five years from the date you lodge your tax return.
+Generally you should keep records of both income and deductions relating to your share investment for five years from 31 October 2010 or the date you lodge your tax return, whichever is later.

 Remember that your investment in shares or other assets such as instalment receipts may also give rise to a capital gain when you dispose of them.
-For capital gains tax purposes, you will need to keep detailed records of any shares or other assets you acquired on or after 20 September 1985 or of any other related transaction.
-You will need to keep those records for five years after you dispose of the shares.
+For CGT purposes, you will need to keep detailed records of any shares or other assets you acquired on or after 20 September 1985 or of any other related transaction.
+You will need to keep those records for five years after you dispose of the shares or other assets.